Remember, you can always plan ahead, but you can't plan behind.

 - Full Legal Names of Children's Guardians.

 - Your Property.
 An inventory of the real estate, vehicles, and other items you will be specifically leaving a particular person.

 - Beneficiary and Successor Beneficiary Names.
 The names of the people to whom you will be leaving your assets and the successor beneficiary if your first choice predeceases you.

 - Trustee and Alternate Trustee Names.
 Full legal names of the person who will be managing the money for your beneficiary and the full legal name of an alternate trustee.

 - Executor and Alternate Executor.
 The full legal name of the person(s) who will be settling your estate.
 Include an alternate person.

 - Pet Caretakers.
-The name and description of the pet and the name of a caretaker who will care for them.
-And if there is an amount of money you would like to leave to care for your pet(s).
+The pet's name and description and the name of a caretaker who will care for them.
+And if there is an amount of money, you would like to leave to care for your pet(s).